fluid-lab/gamepad-navigator/docs/components/messageListener.md

 - Returns: Nothing.

 Switches from the current tab to the previous tab in the active browser window.
-If the active tab is the first tab in the list, it will switch to the last tab.
+If the active tab is the first tab in the list, then the focus will move to the last tab.

 ### `{messageListener}.goToNextTab()`

 - Returns: Nothing.

 Switches from the current tab to the next tab in the active browser window.
-If the active tab is the last tab in the list, it will switch to the first tab.
+If the active tab is the last tab in the list, then the focus will move to the first tab.

 ### `{messageListener}.openNewWindow(active, homepageURL)`

-- `active {Boolean}` Whether a new browser window should be active when opened.
+- `active {Boolean}` Whether a new browser window should be focused when opened.
-- `homepageURL {String}` URL that a new browser window should load when opened.
+- `homepageURL {String}` The URL that a new browser window should load when opened.
 - Returns: Nothing.

 Opens a new browser window using the